yeslogic/prince-docs/docs/server-integration.md

 `--fail-safe`
 Enables all of the preceding fail-safe options.

-Usually Prince will try hard to solve any unexpected issues that arise, prioritizing the creation of a PDF - missing glyphs would be represented as a question mark ("?") and resources not loaded would simply be dropped.
+Usually Prince will try hard to solve any unexpected issues that arise, prioritizing the creation of a PDF - missing glyphs would be represented as a question mark ("?"), transparent images would have their transparency removed and resources not loaded would simply be dropped.
 The fail-safe options are there to prevent the creation of broken PDFs due to temporary network problems or unexpected issues.
 If the condition specified with one of the command-line options is triggered, the conversion will return an explicit failure status, and no PDF is created.
 Appropriate action to identify and fix the problem can be taken before attempting a new conversion.

 The JavaScript property [`Prince.failStatus`](js-support.md#window.Prince.failStatus) can also be used to trigger an explicit failure status based on custom criteria.
-See also under [The Prince Object](javascript.md#the-prince-object).
+See also under [Failure status](javascript.md#failure-status).

 Security